maidsafe/temp_safe_network/sn_cli/README.md

 $ cargo build
 ```

 Since this project has a cargo workspace with the `sn_cli` as the default crate, when building from the root location it will build the Safe CLI.
-Once it's built, you can find the `safe` executable at `target/debug/` or `target/release` if you built it with the `--release` flag.
+Once it's built, you can find the `safe` executable at `target/debug/`, or `target/release` if you built it with the `--release` flag.

 ## Using the CLI

 Right now the CLI is under active development.
 Here we're listing commands ready to be tested.

-In this guide we will assume from now on that you have navigated your terminal to the directory where the `safe` executable file you downloaded or built for your platform is located.
+In this guide we will assume from now on that you have used the install script and so have the CLI binary added to your system PATH, or you have navigated your terminal to the directory where the `safe` executable file you downloaded or built for your platform is located.

 The base command, once built, is `$ safe`, or all commands can be run via `$ cargo run -- <command>`.